Professor and Chair of Psychology

 Greene Hall 217

 My research looks at a number of issues in human memory and visual attention.
 In recent years, we’ve concentrated on looking at whether particular kinds of memory or attention training, especially ones that affect executive functioning, might be able to minimize or eliminate cognitive aging effects.
-Other issues that my students and I have worked on include trying to determine the contributions of a particular brain structure, the thalamus, to working memory using studies of thalamic stroke patients, and looking at the role of inhibition in cognitive control and in cognitive aging effects.
+Other issues that my students and I have worked on include trying to determine the contributions of the thalamus to working memory using studies of thalamic stroke patients, and looking at the role of inhibition in cognitive control and in cognitive aging effects.
 Most recently, I have become interested in applications of a new approach called network science to the analysis and understanding of fMRI neuroimaging data.
 This work stems from a sabbatical spent at the Laboratory for Complex Brain Networks (lcbn.wakehealth.edu).
 My current interest here is to understand the relationship between various measures of network functioning in the brain and cognitive functioning in both normal and impaired populations.

 Some Relevant Publications: